|Years||1979 FISA Junior Championships (2x did not race)

 In 1979 she should have been in the double with Caroline Casey of Thames RC, but fell ill on the way out to the Championships in Moscow, and didn’t row at all.
 Her seat was filled by Alexa Forbes of Nottingham RC who would have been the single sculler, but switched to the double so that Caroline could race.
 As a result, Katie was the first GB junior woman single sculler who actually competed in a FISA Junior Championships, as the event was known then, which she did in 1980, finishing unplaced from a field of 14 (placings were only determined for first to 12th).

-In 1981, after moving to Lea RC and learning to row sweep, she stroked the junior coxed four in the first round and the repechage at the Championships in Bulgaria but once again picked up a bug and was too unwell to race in the petite final where the team ‘spare’, her clubmate Clare Carpenter, substituted for her.
+In 1981 she won the Women’s Pennant at the Scullers’ Head – a remarkable achievement for a junior.
+She was selected to stroke the GB junior coxed four and raced in the first round and the repechage at the Championships in Bulgaria but once again picked up a bug and was too unwell to race in the petite final where the team ‘spare’, her clubmate Clare Carpenter, substituted for her.

 Senior international career